 Students will be using the Dimensions Science program this year.
 Dimensions is a great program that integrates science and technology with a strong hands-on component that is engaging and fun!
 Students will also be engaging in STEAM projects throughout the year.

 This year students will be using a S.T.A.R.
 (Students Taking Academic Responsibilty) binder.
 This binder will hold all prevelant information for your child.
 It will include their Agenda book where homework is copied, test review sheets, tests for you and your child to review, newsletters from me, and many other important documents that pertain to our class.
 Students are expected to bring the STAR binder back and forth from home to school each day.
 Please be sure to look through this binder daily.

 I will be teaching Mindfulness this year to my students.
-I am happy to be in the final stages of completing my certification as a mindfulness teacher through Mindful Schools.
+I am a Certified Mindfulness Instructor.
 Students will learn strategies to help them improve focus, attention, and specific ways to help them manage their emotions.
 I will continue to conduct parent workshops this year and am always eager to speak to you regarding any questions you may have.